junxzm1990/x86-sok/README.md

 The tool uses `basic_block` to represent the basic unit that contains continuous instructions.
 When met `bbinfo_bb`, the tool initializes a new `basic_block`:

 - Update the `fall_through` field according to the value obtained by `bbinfo_bb` directive.
-- `Fragment` is the basic unit inside assembler, it represents continuous fixed regions.
-The tool associates `basic_block` with fragment when initializing and update the offset inside current fragment.
+- `Fragment` is the basic unit inside the assembler, it represents continuous fixed regions.
+The tool associates `basic_block` with fragment when initializing and updating the offset inside the current fragment.
 - Update `sec` field which represents which section it belongs to.

 #### Record Instructions

-The tool hooks the process of emitting instructions into fragment, and record every instruction in current `basic_block`.
-In `gas/config` directory, it defines architecture related functions to emit insturctions into fragment.
+The tool hooks the process of emitting instructions into fragment, and record every instruction in the current `basic_block`.
+In `gas/config` directory, it defines architecture-related functions to emit instructions into the fragment.
 For example, for `AArch64`, `gas/config/tc-aarch64.c::output_inst(struct aarch64_inst *new_inst)` function do that work.

 ```c
 // in gas/config/tc-aarch64.c